Toka2k/KOP/README.md

 # Lora WWAN
 I’m working on creating a LoRa-based WWAN (Wireless Wide Area Network).

-// Think about a way to use protocol in another protocol
-// Think about having one static packet p; that would be shared by all functions in one protocol, to save time copying entire packets all the time

 - DECIDE wether it is needed to handle errors and how to handle errors when transmitting packets, since we dont send them directly, but in FIFO order.
     - struct with hw_info, and the packet that failed to send;
     - some function that will be called to resolve this issue